Cinnamon Roll Cookies were one of the first popular recipes on Mama Loves Food – make them for your next cookie exchange!

 Cinnamon Roll Cookies

-- One batch sugar cookie dough you can make your own, or just buy a roll
+- 1 batch sugar cookie dough you can make your own, or just buy a roll from the refrigerated section of the market

 - 1 cup powdered sugar